-Emergency medical identification — cards, bracelets, or necklaces with a written message, used by people with diabetes or other medical problems to alert others in case of a medical emergency, such as coma.
+Emergency medical identification — cards, bracelets, or necklaces with a written message, used by people with diabetes or other medical conditions to alert others in case of a medical emergency.

 Endocrinologist — a doctor who treats people who have problems with their endocrine glands.
 The pancreas is an endocrine gland.

-Fasting plasma glucose test — the preferred method of diagnosing diabetes is the because it is easy to administer, convenient for patients and less expensive than other tests (according to the American Diabetes Association).
-The FPG measures a person’s blood glucose level after fasting or not eating anything for 10 to 12 hours.
-Normal fasting blood glucose is between 70 and 115 mg/dl for people who do not have diabetes.
-The standard diagnosis of diabetes is made when two blood tests show that your fasting blood glucose level is greater than or equal to 126 mg/dl.
+Fasting plasma glucose test — a lab test that measures a person’s blood glucose level after fasting or not eating anything for 10 to 12 hours.
+Normal fasting blood glucose is less than 100 mg/dl for people who do not have diabetes.
+A diagnosis of diabetes is made when two blood tests show that your fasting blood glucose level is greater than or equal to 126 mg/dl.

 Fructose — a type of sugar found in many fruits and vegetables and in honey.
 Fructose is used to sweeten some diet foods.